 If the dad in your life finds heaven to be the roar of his hog, this could be the card for him.
 Cardholders earn three Harley Davidson Genuine Rewards points for each dollar spent at Harley-Davidson dealerships, two points per dollar spent at gas stations, restaurants, bars and lodging, and one point per dollar spent everywhere else.
 Points can be redeemed for Harley-Davidson gift cards or Harley Chrome Cash certificates.
 There is no annual fee for this card.

-At publishing time, the NFL Extra Points card from Barclaycard, ACE Rewards card from US Bank and the Harley-Davidson card from US Bank are offered through Credit.com product pages, and Credit.com may be compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, the NFL Extra Points card from Barclaycard, ACE Rewards card from US Bank and the Harley-Davidson card from US Bank are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.